-- Luke was born in Belfast and worked as a riveter in a shipyard but following evening classes at the Belfast College of Art he won a scholarship that enabled him to attend full-time.
+- In 1929 John Luke won second prize at the Slade for this painting of the well-known Bible story of Judith and Holofernes brought up-to-date.
+The Slade steeped its students in the art of the Italian Renaissance but (CLICK) this subject was more common in seventeenth-century Italian Baroque, such as Artemisia Gentileschi (1593-c.
+1656), Judith Slaying Holofernes.
+(CLICK) - Luke was born in Belfast and worked as a riveter in a shipyard but following evening classes at the Belfast College of Art he won a scholarship that enabled him to attend full-time.
 He won many prizes including one that enabled him to study at the Slade.
-He won the second prize two years running, but he failed to obtain a teaching job and so returned to Belfast and started to paint from his imagination.
+He won the second prize two years running, the second time with this painting.
+He failed to obtain a teaching job and so returned to Belfast and started to paint from his imagination.
 In later years he would spent months or even years on each painting.
-After carefully planning the composition he would paint meticulously and slowly in tempera. - The bridge spans the River Callan on the outskirts of Armagh city.
-The work shows the bridge with the windmill tower in the background and in the foreground a lane with a group of children, dogs and a man and boy walking downhill.
+After carefully planning the composition he would paint meticulously and slowly in tempera.